Anne Boleyn: Legends

 Many legends and stories about Anne Boleyn have existed over the centuries.
 One is that she was secretly buried in Salle Church in Norfolk under a black slab near the tombs of her ancestors.
 Her body was said to have rested in an Essex church on its journey to Norfolk.
 Another is that her heart, at her request, was buried in Erwarton (Arwarton) Church, Suffolk by her uncle Sir Philip Parker.

 In 18th-century Sicily, the peasants of the village of Nicolosi believed that Anne Boleyn, for having made Henry VIII a heretic, was condemned to burn for eternity inside Mount Etna.
 This legend was often told for the benefit of foreign travellers.

 A number of people have claimed to have seen Anne's ghost at Hever Castle, Blickling Hall, Salle Church, the Tower of London and Marwell Hall.
 One account of her reputed sighting was given by paranormal researcher Hans Holzer.
 In 1864, Captain (later Major General) J. D. Dundas of the 60th Rifles regiment was billeted in the Tower of London.
 As he was looking out the window of his quarters, he noticed a guard below in the courtyard, in front of the lodgings where Anne had been imprisoned, behaving strangely.
 He appeared to challenge something, which to Dundas "looked like a whitish, female figure sliding towards the soldier".
 The guard charged through the form with his bayonet, then fainted.
 Only the captain's testimony and corroboration at the court-martial saved the guard from a lengthy prison sentence for having fainted while on duty.
-In 1960, Canon W. S. Pakenham-Walsh, vicar of Sulgrave, Northamptonshire, reported having conversations with Anne.